nanobox-cc/nano-client/README.md

 })
 ```

-### Receiving
+### Receive nano funds

 To receive nano, we need an **address**, **public key** and **private key** to sign a receive block (_the block is signed
 locally_).
 For testing purposes this can be generated over at [Nano Tools](https://nanoo.tools/key-address-seed-converter) or any similar tool.
 There's
 also a convenient method in the client itself to generate a wallet: `client.generateWallet()`.
 A wallet will be used to derive new accounts.

-To receive Nano, first ensure that there exists pending block for the account by sending a small amount of Nano to the address.
+To receive Nano, first ensure that there exists a pending block for the account by sending a small amount of Nano to the address.

 ```javascript
 const account = {